 Any obstacles or challenges to tourism growth should be viewed as obstacles to the state's economic growth and well-being.
-While some visitors will come to Florida regardless of whether there's tourism promotion, conventions, sporting events and high-value market segments are aggressively pursued by Florida's tourism competitors.
+Tourism is a highly competitive, global industry.
+Through tourism promotion, Florida works hard to attract conventions, sporting events, festivals, concerts and high-value market segments to our state.

-To maintain a healthy economy, keep the tax base low, including no state-level income tax, and preserve Floridians' quality of life, we must continue to invest in tourism promotion at the state and local levels.
+To maintain a healthy economy, keep taxes low, including no state-level income tax, and preserve Floridians' quality of life, we must continue to invest in tourism promotion at the state and local levels.